open-life-science/application-forms/OLS-application-template.md

 ## **Step 3: Submit your application via the Open Review form**

-1. Visit the submission page: https://openreview.net/group?id=openlifesci.org/Open_Life_Science/2023/Cohort_7
+1. Visit the submission page: https://openreview.net/group?id=openlifesci.org/Open_Life_Science/2023/Cohort_8
-2. Click the “**Open Life Science 2021 Cohort Submission**” link
+2. Click the “**OLS Open Seeds Cohort Submission**” link
 3. Transfer the content from your draft application to the Open Review form
 4. When you’re ready, click “**submit**”!

 **All the best from the OLS team!**

-_License: CC BY 4.0, Open Life Science (OLS-5), 2023_
+_License: CC BY 4.0, OLS, 2023_